Nuevo Cine Mexicano: Themes

 The characterizations of Europeans or foreigners, specifically Spaniards, are relatively negative.
 In several works in Nuevo Cine Mexicano, the conflict within the story is due to a person of Spanish descent.
 Either the non-foreigners in the film who associate with the Spaniards are drastically changed or the Spaniards themselves meet a tragic end.
 The filmmakers use this trope to recall Mexico's past, specifically with Spain's colonization of Mexico.
 The style of the films generally mimics the "art house" films of previous decades, since the state of Mexico had the greatest authority over the production of movies.
 Directors specifically adopted this style to move away from the state and into independent productions, which a majority of Nuevo Cine Mexicano is.
 Production studios normally fund one to two million dollars per film, due to the lack of mainstream production.
 The influence of "NAFTAtrade and tax policies" made it harder for the public to fund such productions.
 Women are statistically underrepresented in creative positions like the called "celluloid ceiling" of the underrepresentation of women in hiring and employment in Hollywood.

 Diego Luna actor, director, and producer.

 However it has been improving; two of the most popular films El secreto de Romeila (1988) directed by Busi Cortés and Los pasos de Ana (1990) by Marisa Sistach are considered the doors that opened opportunity for women filmmakers in Mexico as well as created a new genre that people were not familiar with, labeled as 'women's cinema'.
 The phenomenal growth of 'women's cinema', not only meant that there would be an infinite expansion in the list of female names as filmmakers or creators; in reality, it created a daunting cinematic genre by objectifying women as well as displacing them within the film industry.
 According to Patricia Torres San Martín, an honorable film scholar, there is a new theme emerging within the film industry in Mexico which is known as the 'new female identity'.
 Yalitza Aparicio debut performance in Roma (2018) makes her the first Indigenous Latin American (Indigenous Mexican) to be nominated in any category at the Academy Awards.

 Museum won the best script award at the Berlin International Film Festival.
 The film tells the story of the famous robbery to the National Museum of Anthropology on 25 December 1985, in Mexico City.

 Presumed Guilty is a documentary following Antonio Zúñiga, who was falsely convicted of murder.
 It holds the box office record for documentary in Mexico.
 According to The Economist, this is "by far the most successful documentary in Mexico's history."

 Main players

-Fernando Eimbcke file won the Cartagena Film Festival in 2009.
+Fernando Eimbcke won the Cartagena Film Festival in 2009.